OlegPlatonenko/Virtualizing/linux/linux-acad-lect/aws-essent.md

 Providing EC2 instance with public IP address

 Public IP addresses are required to the instance to communicate with the Internet

+## 5. RDS & DynamoDB <a name="RDS"></a>

+- Relational (SQL)
+- Non-Relational (noSQL)

+**Relational Database Service (RDS)**

+SQL Options
+- Amazon Aurora
+- MySQl
+- MariaDB
+- PostgradeSQl
+- Oracle
+- Microsoft SQLServer

+**DynamoDB**

+DynamoDB can replace
+- MongoDB
+- Cassandra DB
+- Oracle NoSQL

+**SQL** - stores data in tables, typically used for very structured data, such as contact lists

+**NoSQL** - stores related data in JSON-like, name-value documents, typically used for non-structured data such as catalog documents

+## 6. Simple Notification Service (SNS) Basics <a name="SNS"></a>

+An AWS service that allows to automate the sending of email or text message notifications, based on events that happend in AWS account

+SNS Components
+- Topics
+- Subscriptions
+- Publishers

+## 7. Cloud Watch Basics <a name="CW"></a>

+CloudWatch is a service that allows you to monitor various elements of AWS account